 If you’re looking for a TRUE tightrope experience for kids AND adults, Amazon.com has these awesome things called slacklines.
 Challenging at first, they’re supposed to be really fun and quite easy to catch on to, and they provide the real deal when it comes to walking and performing jumps and tricks on a tightrope.

 I placed three of the stumps upright, close enough for the hooligans to step or jump from one to another.
-The other stump, I placed on it’s side.
-This one is a little trickier to balance on, but even some of the youngest have mastered it.
+The 4th, I placed on its side.
+This sideways log is a little trickier to balance on, but even some of the toddlers have mastered it.

-Over the years it’s been a pirate ship, airplane, rocket-ship, diving board, restaurant counter, horse, an elephant… It’s been a gathering place, a podium for singing and speech-giving, a trading post where we examine and swap the treasures we find on our nature walks…
+Over the years it’s been a pirate ship, airplane, rocket-ship, diving board, restaurant counter, horse, an elephant… It’s a gathering place, a podium for singing and speech-giving, a trading post where we examine and swap the treasures we find on our nature walks…

 The hooligans spend lots of time following this short path of stones from our porch to our front yard, and circling back to do it again.
 I’ve always found that there’s something quite magical about a stone path set into a garden or forested area.

 Chalk or Rope Lines:

-Lay down a long, winding piece of rope, or draw a curving chalk-line in the driveway for your child to walk along.
-Have fun with different styles of lines: zig-zags, long and winding, or a circular labyrinth for example.
+Lay down a long, winding piece of rope, or draw a curvy line with sidewalk chalk for your child to walk along.
+Have fun with different styles of lines: zig-zags, straight, winding, or a circular labyrinth for example.

 Climbing the slide:

 By the end of June, our 1 year old (seen in this photo) could make it to the top of the slide and into the playhouse.

 Standing on the Swings:

-Kind of up there with climbing on the slide, you need to exercise some common-sense and supervision here, but this is another activity that helps a child to develop his or her sense of balance.
+As with climbing on the slide, you need to exercise some common-sense and supervision here, but this is another activity that helps a child to develop his or her sense of balance.
 Standing on a moving object is tricky, but a steady and slow-moving tire swing is the perfect place to practice such a trick.
 One look at these faces gives you an idea of how proud these little ones are about their accomplishment.

 Balance on a Bench:

 Remember the joy of walking along a picnic table bench when you were young?
-I sure do!
 Just because a bench or stool wasn’t designed with standing in mind, it doesn’t mean a child can’t explore it that way when it’s not in use.